What is full spectrum lighting?

 There is no singular, agreed-upon definition of what constitutes a full spectrum light bulb.
 Still, it is understood that a full spectrum light bulb replicates some of the essential qualities of natural light.
 Color rendering index (CRI) and color temperature represent two of the most essential and distinguishing values to determine how close a light source is to natural daylight.

 Full spectrum lamps and light sources

-1. Have a color rendering index (CRI) between 91 and 97.
+1. Have a color rendering index (CRI) above 91.
 The color rendering index is a measure of a light source's ability to accurately reproduce the colors of various objects as compared with natural daylight.
 The index ranges from 0 to 100, 100 being the highest, and that of natural sunlight.

-2. Have a color temperature between 5000K and 6500K.* Represented in degrees Kelvin, natural daylight at noon is about 5600-6500K, though this number shifts according to geographic location and time of year.
-In general, the higher the color temperature, the bluer the light will appear, while the lower the color temperature, the yellower, or redder the light will appear. * Do note that color temperature is not as important a factor as color rendering index when identifying full spectrum light.
+2. Have a color temperature between 5000K and 6500K.* Represented in degrees Kelvin, natural daylight at noon is about 5600-6500K, though this number shifts according to geographic location and time of year. *Note that color temperature is not as important a factor as color rendering index when identifying full spectrum light.

 History and Research